Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: QCD Factorization for Exclusive Decays (by G. Buchalla)

 The expression in (\ref{ffhl}) had already been used in \cite{Politzer:1991au} to compute the order-$\alpha_s$ corrections to the ratio of the $\bar B\to D\pi^-$ and $\bar B\to D^*\pi^-$ decay rates, prior to the systematic development of QCD factorization.

 The factorization theorem can be formulated using soft-collinear effective theory (SCET) \cite{Bauer:2000yr,Bauer:2001yt}.
 This formalism is useful for proving factorization \cite{Bauer:2001cu} and for disentangling the hard and hard-collinear scale in explicit terms.
 QCD factorization and SCET are theoretical concepts that are fully compatible with each other, but they refer to different aspects of the problem of $B$-decay matrix elements.
 In some sense the relation between QCD factorization and SCET is similar to the relation between the heavy-quark expansion (HQE) and heavy-quark effective theory (HQET) in their application to {\it inclusive\/} $B$ decays.
-QCD factorization \cite{Beneke:1999br,Beneke:2000ry} refers to the separation of the matrix elements into simpler long-distance quantities and calculable hard interactions, where the long-distance form factors are defined in full QCD.
+QCDF \cite{Beneke:1999br,Beneke:2000ry} refers to the separation of the matrix elements into simpler long-distance quantities and calculable hard interactions, where the long-distance form factors are defined in full QCD.
 SCET, on the other hand, is a general effective field theory formulation for the relevant QCD modes (hard, hard-collinear, collinear, soft) and allows a further separation of scales, for instance in the transition form factors.
 However, working with form factors in full QCD often seems preferable in practice.
+An excellent review of SCET can be found in \cite{Beneke:2015wfa}.
+Some aspects are also discussed in \cite{Petrov:2016azi}.